-Art Studio IIIB
+Art Studio IIIB 213.342 30 credits

 Like last semester, you start by developing an Independent Project Outline that describes the intent, methods, background, and reference material to which you respond in creating a body of work.
 This semester, however, you exhibit your developing work in on-campus group exhibitions.
 You form these groups by identifying shared themes, media, ways of working, or complementary art practices.